jamesmillerio/Urban-Dictionary-Alexa-Skill/README.md

 You can add more utterances and slot type values to the ones below if you can think of a more natural way to ask Alexa questions.

 ## Lambda Function
 During set up, you will be asked to create an Amazon Lambda function to host your skill's code.
-You'll want to create a Node.js Lambda function and use the code in the [index.js](https://github.com/jamesmillerio/Urban-Dictionary-Alexa-Skill/blob/master/index.js) file within this repository.
+You'll want to create a Node.js Lambda function named "GetUrbanDictionaryDefinition" and use the code in the [index.js](https://github.com/jamesmillerio/Urban-Dictionary-Alexa-Skill/blob/master/index.js) file within this repository.
 You will need to make one modification to it though, and that's to line three shown below:

 > var APP_ID = "PLACE YOUR APP ID HERE";